f-t-s/al-folio/_projects/icr.markdown

     <img class="col three center" src="{{ site.baseurl }}/assets/gif/combined_project.gif" alt="" title="Unstable case."/>
 </div>
 <div class="col three caption">
   We plot the two components of the generator output.
-For a while the generator exactly reproduces the target in the first component, while accepting an error in the second component.
-This approximates a projection with respect to the perceptual distance of the discriminator.
+For a while the generator exactly reproduces the target in the first component <script type="math/tex"> \theta_1 = 2 </script>, while accepting an error in the second component <script type="math/tex"> \theta_2 </script>.
+This approximates a projection with respect to the perceptual distance of the discriminator, as given by <script type="math/tex"> \eta </script>.
 Eventually, the system snaps out of this state again.
 </div>

 ### Improving GAN training by strengthening ICR

 The implicit projection does not last forever and eventually the system snaps out and diverges.
-Similarly, our GAN example on MNIST hadn't fully converged and kept changing even when using SimGD.
+Similarly, our GAN example on MNIST had not fully converged and kept changing even when using SimGD.
 This suggests that ICR is too weak to permanently stabilizes the system.
 Instead, it merely slows down divergence by forcing the GAN to slowly spiral away, rather than diverge on a straight path.